 Step (c) is extremely challenging and dangerous as counterparties could accidentally send funds to the old deposit address.
 If sent there, these funds would be lost forever.

-In contrast, MPC allows for ongoing modification and maintenance of the signature scheme.
+In contrast, MPC wallets allow for ongoing modification and maintenance of the signature scheme.
 For example, changing from a ‘3 of 4’ set-up to any other set-up would require existing shareholders to agree on the new distributed computation and the addition of a new user share.
 In this process the blockchain wallet address (deposit address) is maintained, so that:

 - You don’t need to create a new wallet